Royal Rumble (2002): Main event

 The final four remaining were Austin, Triple H, Angle and Perfect.
 Angle executed an Angle Slam on Triple H and three German suplexes on Austin.
-Austin hit a low blow on Angle, but Perfect and Angle double-teamed him.
-Angle eliminated Austin as he was trying to eliminate Perfect.
-Austin pulled Perfect outside and attacked him before Angle attacked Austin from behind.
-Back in the ring, Perfect and Angle attacked Triple H. Austin entered the ring and hit Perfect, Angle and Triple H with a steel chair before leaving.
-Angle attacked Perfect with a clothesline by accident, and Perfect executed a Perfect-Plex on Angle.
-Triple H then eliminated Perfect with a clothesline, leaving only Angle and Triple H. It went back and forth before Angle sent Triple H over the top rope with a back body drop, but Triple H held on.
-Angle thought he had won, and celebrated.
+Austin then hit a low blow on Angle, but Perfect and Angle double-teamed him.
+Angle then eliminated Austin as he was trying to eliminate Perfect.
+Austin then pulled Perfect outside and attacked him, before Angle attacked Austin from behind.
+Back in the ring, Perfect and Angle attacked Triple H. Austin once again entered the ring and hit Perfect, Angle and Triple H with a steel chair before finally leaving.
+Angle then attacked Perfect with a clothesline by accident, and Perfect executed a Perfect-Plex on Angle out retaliation.
+Triple H then eliminated Perfect with a clothesline, leaving only Angle and Triple H as the final two.
+It went back and forth before Angle sent Triple H over the top rope with a back body drop, but Triple H held on.
+Angle thought he had won, and prematurely celebrated.
 Triple H took advantage, and executed a facebuster knee smash on Angle, followed by a clothesline over the top rope to win the Royal Rumble match.